 Our twelve-month residential programs serve children and adolescents ages 5 to 22 years old.
-Perkins also provides 24-hour emergency and diagnostic services for children and adolescents in acute crisis.
 Our work is based on the validated empirical research of developmental psychology, social learning, and trauma informed care.
-Perkins bases its work on the tenets of social skills development, emotion regulation, and collaborative problem solving.
+Perkins bases its work on the tenets of social skills development, emotion regulation, and collaborative problem-solving.

 Our Clinical Services are provided by Master-level certified clinicians.
 Clinicians are trained in cognitive behavioral therapy, collaborative problem solving, and narrative therapy.
 Treatment choices are grounded in validated Evidence Based Practices.
 Modalities include:

 Social Pragmatics Groups

 Animal Assisted Therapy (AAT) and Equine TherapyPsychological and Psychiatric

 Psychological and psychiatric services are provided on site weekly.
 Treatment can include psychological testing and evaluation, psychiatric assessment, medication evaluation, medication management, and 24-hour on-call consultation.
 Our psychologist and psychiatrists are available to meet with families and attend treatment team meetings and conferences.

 Parents are a vital resource, and we seek their partnership to participate in treatment planning and decisions.
 We respect that families are diverse in their economic, ethnic, cultural, and religious experiences, and traditions.

 Each family has a Perkins clinician to work with them and their child over the course of treatment.
 The clinician collaborates with the family through: